Walks Around Britain (TV series): Series overview

-In the main series, each programme lasts 22 minutes and features two walks between 2 and 8 miles – one walk in part one and one in part two.
+In the main series, each programme lasts 22 minutes and features two walks between 2 to 8 miles – one walk in part one and one in part two.
 Usually there is a geographical spread between the two in one programme, but on two occasions so far, a specific area was featured as a "special" – most notably in series 3 when two walks on the island of Jersey formed a programme.
 The walks in an episode are sometimes linked with a theme – as in series 4 with two walks in Yorkshire from railway stations.

 Unlike similar series, Walks Around Britain doesn't concentrate on "walks with a view", but instead aims to tell stories.
 So, a walk in the programme could well have any elements of British heritage, social history and the natural environment, but could just as well include physical health, mental health, wellbeing, engineering, archaeology, popular history and biological anthropology.
 In that way, the series is more akin to BBC Two's Coast, than other walking series.

 Again, like Coast, the series features one lead presenter – currently Andrew White – who introduces the walks and links the programme together.
 The walks are then either presented by White, or by one of the other regular Walks Around Britain presenters.
 This was designed to ensure the series' longevity if and when presenters want to move on.
 To date, White has presented at least one walk in every edition.

 The series is designed to encourage and inspire viewers to get outside and do the walks for themselves – so the programmes feature animated maps showing the walking route and on-screen graphics with information about the length, type and time it would on average take to do the walk.
 It also features the starting point as a grid reference and lists the relevant Ordnance Survey map which would be needed for the walk.
 Each of the walks have a dedicated page on the Walks Around Britain website with more detailed information.

 Walks Around Britain is currently the only walking series in Britain to regularly feature children, as White's own daughters, Alannah and Olivia are often go the walks.
 It is also the only mainstream walking series to feature dogs – as White's own four border collies frequently go on the walks.

 Although broadcasters are encouraged to show the programmes in order, the programmes are designed to be "stand alone", so there isn't any mention of what walks are coming up on the next episode.

 All the series have been filmed and edited in high-definition, but have never been transmitted on any broadcast channel in this format as all the broadcasters who show the series are standard-definition only.
 The series is available in high-definition on Amazon Prime Video and Walks Around Britain+ - the series own video on-demand subscription website, with a selection of editions available free in high-definition on the Walks Around Britain YouTube channel.